frequently asked Questions

 Will my cell phone have service in Haiti?

-Team members are responsible for contact their cellular provider to ensure international access.
+Team members are responsible for contacting their cellular provider to ensure international access.
 Some providers will negotiate an "aid-worker rate".
 Otherwise, you will not have access to a phone or text messaging.
 If there is an emergency situation, the LiveBeyond team can make or accept calls on your behalf.

 What should I pack?